-Blackstone Real Estate Income Trust, Inc. (BREIT) is a non-traded REIT that seeks to invest in stabilized commercial real estate properties diversified by sector with a focus on providing current income.This investment involves a high degree of risk.
+BREIT is a non-listed REIT that invests primarily in stabilized income-generating commercial real estate investments across asset classes in the United States and, to a lesser extent, real estate debt investments, with a focus on current income.
+We may invest to a lesser extent in Canada and Europe and potentially elsewhere.
+This investment involves a high degree of risk.
 You should purchase these securities only if you can afford the complete loss of your investment.
-You should read the prospectus carefully for a description of the risks associated with an investment in Blackstone Real Estate Income Trust.
-Some of these risks include but are not limited to the following:
+You should read the prospectus carefully for a description of the risks associated with an investment in BREIT.
+These risks include, but are not limited to, the following:

 - On acquiring shares, you will experience immediate dilution in the net tangible book value of your investment.